lkrms/pretty-php/docs/Rules.md

 - before `?` in nullable types
 - before and after `:` in standard ternary expressions
 - after `:` in other contexts

+Spaces are added before and after operators not mentioned above.

 ### `ControlStructureSpacing`